git-cola/git-cola/README.md

 Updating macOS can often break Homebrew-managed software.

-If you upgrade your macOS version and Git Cola no longer runs then then it is recommended that you re-install Git Cola's dependencies after upgrading.
+If you update macOS and Git Cola stops working then then you probably need to re-install Git Cola's dependencies.

-A quick fix when upgrading to newer versions of XCode or macOS is to reinstall PyQt6.

-    brew reinstall pyqt@6

-You may also need to relink your pyqt installation:

-    brew link pyqt@6

-This is required when upgrading to a modern (post-10.11 El Capitan) Mac OS X.
-Homebrew now bundles its own Python3 installation instead of using the system-provided default Python.

-If the "brew reinstall" command above does not work then re-installing from scratch using the instructions below should get things back in shape.
+Re-installing from scratch using the instructions below can get things back in shape.

-    # update homebrew
     brew update

-    # uninstall git-cola and its dependencies
     brew uninstall git-cola
-    brew uninstall pyqt5
+    brew uninstall pyqt
-    brew uninstall sip
+    brew uninstall pyqt@5

-    # re-install git-cola and its dependencies
+    brew autoremove

     brew install git-cola